 Fred Rothganger is a refugee from the world of Artificial Intelligence.
 He earned his PhD playing with robots and computer vision at the University of Illinois.
 After sliding into despair about the inherent ceiling of modern AI techniques, he turned to the brain for answers.

-Unfortunately, the brain does not readily give up its secrets.
-Fred's focus is on building computer tools to assemble comprehensive models.
-He knows his own brain is too small to understand the brain, so instead he hopes that machines will do it for him.
+Unfortunately, Fred's own brain is too small to understand the brain, so he hopes that machines will do it for him.
+His focus is on building computer tools to assemble comprehensive models.
 He leads the development of N2A ("Neurons to Algorithms"), a framework for expressing neural dynamics across a wide range of scales.

-Fred has published in several disparate domains, including computational neuroscience, machine vision and robotics.
-When he gets fed up with lack of progress in the real world, he writes science-fiction novels.
+Fred has published in computational neuroscience, machine vision and robotics.
+When he gets fed up with lack of progress in the real world, he writes science fiction.

 - F. Rothganger, C. Warrender, D. Trumbo and J. Aimone (2014).
 N2A: a computational tool for modeling from neurons to algorithms.
 Frontiers in Neural Circuits.

 - F. Rothganger and T.J.
 Anastasio (2009).
 Using input minimization to train a cerebellar model to simulate regulation of smooth pursuit.
 Biological Cybernetics 101:339-359.

 - B. Rohrer, M.L.
 Bernard, J.D.
 Morrow, F. Rothganger, P.G.
 Xavier (2009).
 Model-Free Learning and Control in a Mobile Robot.
 ICNC (5): 566-572.